 - Greatest Hits Album:

-- Perfume's first album Complete Best was a compilation of all their previously released singles, plus one new song; what's more telling is that it was initially limited edition.
-At the time (2006) they had only made the transition to a major label the year before, but both management and the girls themselves were unsure that Perfume had a future; hence all three girls enrolled into university that year a~chan and KASHIYUKA completed their degrees; NOCCHi dropped out.
+- Perfume's first album Complete Best was a compilation of all their previously released singles, plus one new song.
+What's telling is that the album was initially limited edition.
+At the time (2006) they had only made the transition to a major label the year before, but both management and the girls themselves were unsure that Perfume had a future.
+So, all three girls enrolled into university that year a~chan and KASHIYUKA completed their degrees; NOCCHi dropped out.

-- The group later released Perfume Global Compilation "LOVE THE WORLD" to capitalize on their newfound global success and their tours to England, Europe and Southeast Asia.
+- The group released Perfume Global Compilation "LOVE THE WORLD" in 2012 to capitalize on their newfound global success and their tours to Europe and Southeast Asia.
 It features songs and b-sides from GAME, ⊿ and JPN.